• Skip to main content

 You’re ready to make some changes to the backyard landscaping.
 One of the things you want to do is add an outdoor space that’s shaded and provides a nice place to sit and enjoy the grounds.

-Before making a decision, it pays to learn more about pergolas, how they can be used, and why they are so popular today.
+Before deciding, it pays to learn more about pergolas, how they can be used, and why they are so popular today.

-A pergola is an open structure consisting of a series of parallel poles or pillars supporting a roof made using cross-beams.
+A pergola is an open structure consisting of parallel poles or pillars supporting a roof made using cross-beams.
 Some designs include a lattice as part of the roof structure.

-Pergolas provide an open feel while also creating the perfect spot to arrange a series of hanging baskets of plants or run ivy or other woody vines up and over the structure.
+The purpose of a pergola is to provide an open feel while also creating the perfect semi-shady spot for relaxing and aesthetics.
+A popular use of a pergola is to arrange a series of hanging baskets of plants or run ivy or other woody vines up and over the structure.

-Pergolas can serve as sitting areas, passages to other parts of the garden, or a shaded place to walk.
+Pergolas can also serve another purpose such as sitting areas, passages to other garden areas, or a shaded place to walk.

 There are three main differences between pergolas and gazebos.
 One has to do with the shape.
 A pergola is typically square or rectangular.
 By contrast, the typical gazebo is either round or shaped like an octagon.